 The George Foster Peabody Awards are among the most prestigious awards in broadcasting.
 The awards "recognize distinguished achievement and meritorious public service by radio and television stations, networks, producing organizations and individuals.
 They perpetuate the memory of the banker-philanthropist whose name they bear.
 The awards program is administered by the Grady College of Journalism and Mass Communication of the University of Georgia, as it has been since the award's inception in 1939.
 Selections are made by the Peabody Awards Board a committee of experts in media, culture, journalism, and the arts following review by special screening committees of the faculty, staff and students."

 WNYC has a proud tradition of Peabody-award winning programs dating back to 1944.
+WQXR's recognition goes back to the first year the awards were given in 1940 with an Honorable Mention.
 Below, read the Peabody Committee's award citations and listen to the original audio submitted for consideration.
 (Special thanks to Archives Director Ruta Abolins and Archivists Mary Miller and Margie Compton at the J. Walter Brown Media Archives and Peabody Awards Collection at the University of Georgia for their assistance with this page which was produced by the New York Public Radio Archives).

 2014: WNYC Radio